 Whipped back stitch may sound complicated, but the process is quite simple.
 It is a combination of two embroidery stitching techniques - the plain backstitch and the technique of whipping.
 This stitch is a very neat, controlled stitch and helps with outlines in embroidery.
-Whipped backstitch is well suited to the writing of numbers and letters because the stitch turns corners and curves with ease.
+The whipped backstitch is well suited to the writing of numbers and letters because the stitch turns corners and curves with ease.

 Whipped Backstitch Embroidery Tutorial

 Backstitch is an easy basic stitch where the needle goes back on itself to create each stitch.
 The whipped backstitch creates a rope-like effect which is perfect for using contrast threads.

 Regulate the spacing and the length of each stitch to make it a neat outlining stitch.
 There are no spaces between each stitch, making it an easy stitch to complete and a perfect stitch for outlining in embroidery.
 Read more about how to do backstitch for beginners.

 The materials depend on the embroidery project.
 Basically, you need: